-Some of the original CA-38 crew members who are still hale and hearty have formed the USS San Francisco Memorial Foundation for the purpose of maintaining the physical memorial at Lands End in San Francisco, and a perpetual living memorial on the web.
+Some of the original CA-38 crew members who are still hale and hearty formed the USS San Francisco Memorial Foundation in 2005 for the purpose of maintaining the physical memorial at Lands End in San Francisco and a perpetual living memorial on the web.
 Membership in the Foundation is open to any crew member, family member or friend, with a modest annual donation to keep the Foundation viable.
 Members gain access to a members-only newsletter, downloadable research materials, contact information for other members, discounts on product purchases in the ship’s store, and – perhaps most importantly – the ability to add information to the Foundation database about a particular crew member or event in the ship’s history through a specified member of the Foundation.
 Generation after generation will be able to visit this site and read about their ancestors who served aboard, and perhaps even hear and view their stories in their own words.

 The Physical Memorial at Lands End, San Francisco, CA